FRONT PAGE CONTRIBUTOR

 While you may disagree with certain model policies adopted by the American Legislative Exchange Council, ALEC’s members have the right to free speech and association.
 To facilitate a candid and open marketplace of ideas, ALEC protects — and will continue to protect — the privacy of its members and those who participate in its meetings.

 The questions posed by your letter parallel those asked by the Internal Revenue Service of other citizen groups the IRS deemed as politically conservative.
 Interrogating such organizations about the names of individual donors, purposes of organizational events, and contents of meetings violates rights ensured by the Constitution.
 Pressuring any private organization to answer such questions clearly exceeds your authority as an elected official.

-Senator Richard Durbin (D-IL) has made it his mission to twist the tragedy of the Trayvon Martin shooting and subsequent trial of George Zimmerman into an opportunity to politically attack a conservative-leaning non-profit organization and self-defense laws decided by the citizens and legislatures of the various states.
+Sen. Richard Durbin (D-IL) 5% (D-IL) has made it his mission to twist the tragedy of the Trayvon Martin shooting and subsequent trial of George Zimmerman into an opportunity to politically attack a conservative-leaning non-profit organization and self-defense laws decided by the citizens and legislatures of the various states.
 His methods should not be tolerated nor allowed to set a precedent in America.

 This is simply a variety of the age old attack called “waving the bloody shirt,” but it has taken an increasingly dangerous turn when a U.S. senator mailed threatening letters to private companies at taxpayer expense demanding to know of their political support and associations.

 Any federal official should understand the implications of such a letter, especially during a time of questionable investigations of the press by the Department of Justice, the illegal spying of lawful U.S. citizens by the National Security Agency, and the politically motivated probing of citizen groups by the Internal Revenue Service.

 Donate to ALEC